Call American Addiction Centers for help today.

 American Addiction Centers has a team of professional admissions navigators who can verify your insurance coverage for you, and offer additional tailored payment.
 All you have to do is speak to a doctor about treatment and then call the AAC drug and alcohol addiction helpline.
 The staff at American Addiction Centers can check your benefits right while you’re on the phone.

 Following a short assessment, a professional will determine the optimal course of treatment.
 Many people are hesitant to seek help for addiction, but treatment can save your life.
-AAC has many in-network facilities that accept BCBS of Rhode Island insurance coverage, such as Clinical Services of Rhode Island (CSRI).
+AAC has many in-network facilities that accept BCBS of Rhode Island insurance coverage, such as AdCare Rhode Island

 AdCare Rhode Island